r0zetta/collaborative_filtering/README.md

   - cause a piece of content, item, or user to appear at a lower position (or not at all) in a user's timeline or in search results.
 - social engineering: if an adversary already has knowledge on how a specific user has interacted with items in the system, an attack can be crafted to target that user with a recommendation.

+This article focuses on the study of promotion attacks.

 The most widely used attacks against recommender mechanisms are Sybil attacks.
 The attack process is straightforward – an adversary creates several fake users or accounts, and has them engage with items in patterns designed to change how that item is recommended to other users.
 Here, the term ‘engage’ is dependent on the system being attacked, and could include rating an item, reviewing a product, browsing a number of items, following a user, adding items to a shopping basket or wishlist, or liking a post.
 Attackers may probe the system using ‘throw-away’ accounts in order to understand underlying recommendation mechanisms, and to test whether any detection capabilities exist in the system.
 Skilled attackers carefully automate their fake users to behave like normal users in order to avoid Sybil attack detection techniques.
 Such approaches are facilitated by a plethora of inexpensive services available on the Internet.
 These services allow an attacker to purchase views, likes, retweets, followers, reviews, and ratings on all of the big-name social networks, crowdsourced review sites, app stores, and ecommerce sites.
 You can read more commentary on this phenomenon here https://blog.f-secure.com/how-ai-is-already-being-poisoned-against-you/.

 A much more common poisoning approach involves a large number of users collectively agreeing to perform a specific action in order to achieve a goal (promote a piece of content, promote a user, cause a phrase, keyword, or hashtag to trend, etc.) Coordinated promotion attacks are extremely common on Twitter.
 Users form large groups using "followback" mechanisms: